Danni Washington: Untamed Science

-Danni worked as an on-camera person and filmmaker for three years on Untamed Science.
+Washington worked as an on-camera person and filmmaker for three years on Untamed Science.
 This initiative collaborated with Pearson Publishing to create approximately 200 K-12 educational films.
 It is estimated that approximately 65% of students in classrooms across USA may have used these videos before they graduate.

 Xploration Nature Knows Best (2016 - Present)

-Daniell works as the host for Xploration Nature Knows Best, a STEM education TV series.
-This series focuses in technological advances that are bio-inspired.
-As of November 3 of 2019 it is on its second season and its syndicated on FOX and available on Amazon Prime, Hulu, Yahoo View, and Roku.
+Washington works as the host for Xploration Nature Knows Best, a STEM education TV series.
+This series focuses on technological advances that are bio-inspired.
+As of November 3 of 2019, it is on its second season and is syndicated on FOX and available on Amazon Prime, Hulu, Yahoo View, and Roku.

 Mission Unstoppable (2019 - Present)

-Washington joins host Miranda Cosgrove as a part of an all female leadership team who feature current leading women in STEM on the CBS show Mission Unstoppable.
+Washington joins host Miranda Cosgrove as part of an all-female leadership team that features current leading women in STEM on the CBS show Mission Unstoppable.

 Bold Women in Science (2021)

 Washington published Bold Women in Science: 15 Women in History You Should Know on September 14, 2021.
-The book contains biographies of 15 of female scientists and has a target audience of 8 to 12 year-old children.
+The book contains biographies of 15 female scientists and has a target audience of 8 to 12-year-old children.